spacetelescope/jdaviz/README.rst

 `specviz <https://jdaviz.readthedocs.io/en/latest/specviz/import_data.html>`_, `cubeviz <https://jdaviz.readthedocs.io/en/latest/cubeviz/import_data.html>`_, `mosviz <https://jdaviz.readthedocs.io/en/latest/mosviz/import_data.html>`_, or `imviz <https://jdaviz.readthedocs.io/en/latest/imviz/import_data.html>`_ tools.

-``jdaviz`` also provides a directory of `sample notebooks <https://jdaviz.readthedocs.io/en/latest/sample_notebooks.html>`_ to test the application, located in the ``notebooks`` sub-directory of the git repository.  ``CubevizExample.ipynb`` is provided as an example that loads a SDSS MaNGA IFU data cube with the ``Cubeviz`` configuration.
+``jdaviz`` also provides a directory of `sample notebooks <https://jdaviz.readthedocs.io/en/latest/sample_notebooks.html>`_ to test the application, located in the ``notebooks`` sub-directory of the git repository.  ``CubevizExample.ipynb`` is provided as an example that loads a JWST data cube with the ``Cubeviz`` configuration.
 To run the provided example, start the jupyter kernel with the notebook path:

 .. code-block:: bash